 And I swear on the grave of Grandma, that wolf nodded right back!
 Like he knew her!
 Then he turned around and disappeared into the woods.

-I asked Mom why he hadn’t eaten us, and she said the wolf was her spirit animal.
+I asked Mom why he hadn’t eaten us, and she said the wolf was her kindred spirit.

 I asked her what that meant and she said: